Not This Again…

 This eventually inspired the “Sokal Affair”, where Alan Sokal and Jean Bricmont (who has his own weird extremely shady past that I need to talk about some day) worked together to make a bogus paper to “prove” that “postmodernism” is fake.
 In addition, they released their own book, “Fashionable Nonsense”, which summarizes what their research produced.
 These books were popularized by Richard Dawkins’ short book review of this book in “Postmodernism Disrobed”, which he still apparently stands by today and proudly shares on his website.
 I wonder how he feels about the fact that he’s promoting a book with climate change denialism in it.
 Either way, the impact of this explosion of attention was evident - it reached the media and even my mother was repeating to me as a child about how “postmodernism was proven to not be real by the scientists”!

 The problem with Sokal and Bricmont’s critique is that they don’t really understand the material being discussed, or its relationship with other writers, or basically the big picture at all.
 They just think its a bunch of examples of French writers trying to use sophistry to manipulate the public, and so all the details are erased.
-So, for example, I bet that Sokal and Bricmont didn’t know that Guattari fell out with Lacan in the 1970s and so in many of his later writings he is complaining about Lacanians, but to Sokal and Bricmont, it is all a homogenous movement.
+So, for example, I bet that Sokal and Bricmont didn’t know that Guattari fell out with Lacan in the 1970s and so in many of his later writings he is complaining about Lacanians, but to Sokal and Bricmont, it is all a homogeneous movement.
 In reality, many of these people disagreed with each other and wrote vicious critiques of each other.

 See, for me, as a guy who got into the work of Félix Guattari, a guy who is considered even more out there than Lacanian psychoanalysis or Derrida, it’s really annoying to see a lot of people dismiss these works because they think it is intentionally theoretically empty.
 It’s already hard enough to get people to read a guy who writes like this.
 So having these outright misrepresentations being treated as fact in English speaking circles on top of it is super annoying.